-- Playing as a team of 2, your combined stableford scores are totaled for each hole over the 4 rounds.
+- Playing as a team of 4, your combined stableford scores are totaled for each hole.
 The team with the highest stableford total on each hole wins the allocated prizes.
 If there is a tie, the prize jackpot rolls over to the next hole with all teams eligible to win.Double Points: Prior to play each day, there will be a random draw to determine 2 holes where all players stableford points will be doubled.THB 1,000 worth of prizes on every hole!

 - All events will be conducted in accordance with the rules of golf and such local rules as approved by the tournament committee.